 For the most part ,these aren't the obvious things.
 We know the design, we know the price, we know its relation to OnePlus' other phones - but they're still things worth thinking about if you're considering buying the OnePlus Nord when it goes on sale.
 Here are the seven key things we still need to find out about the OnePlus Nord.

-Electric bikes are fantastic – they’re fun to ride, take the sweat out of commuting, and make cycling accessible to people who might not have enjoyed it before.
+The best electric bikes are fantastic – they’re fun to ride, take the sweat out of commuting, and make cycling accessible to people who might not have enjoyed it before.

 They're also expensive.
 A cheap electric bike will set you back around a grand, and a mid-range bike will cost twice as much.
 It might be covered under your home insurance, but such policies will typically only cover bikes that were stolen while locked up at home, not swiped from a bike rack or damaged on the road.